Stop Biting and Mouthing in Mature Dogs

 How to Stop Biting and Mouthing

 Dogs typically explore with the use of their mouths.
 They investigate, chew, and play with objects to understand what each object is.
 They also use their mouths to interact or play with people.
 At a young age, puppies chew lightly on your toes and fingers to investigate what your body is like.
 It may seem cute from a seven-week-old pup, but they could damage your skin as they grow older and stronger.
 You have to know how to stop biting and mouthing in mature dogs.
 It is never too late to train your dog to stop this behavior.
 You have to make your dog understand that humans have very sensitive skin and that they should be very gentle, even if it's play time.
 Below are some of the techniques you could use to stopping biting and mouthing in your mature dog:

-- 1Carry your dog's favorite toy in your pocket.Give it immediately to divert your dog's mouthing, especially if your dog ambushes you, biting at your feet.Advertisement
+- 1Give it immediately to divert your dog's mouthing, especially if your dog ambushes you, biting at your feet.Carry your dog's favorite toy in your pocket.Advertisement

 - 2Provide new toys regularly to keep your dog's interest in them heightened.Advertisement

 - 3Let them play with each other so your dog's energy is drained enough.Socialize your dog with other vaccinated and friendly dogs.

 - 4This way you can immediately correct your dog or lead him to a calm area when play biting happens.Keep your dog's leash tied around him, even at home.

 - 5The bitter taste that it will leave on your hands and clothes is enough punishment to teach the dog that mouthing should be avoided.Use a taste deterrent.